 Examples of Rural Member of Care Delivery Team Models

 - Community Connections program of the Northeast Vermont Regional Hospital (NVRH) integrates CHWs as part of a diverse team of healthcare professionals, including physicians, nurses, behavioral health specialists, chronic care coordinators, and dietitians.
 The CHWs provide services that align with other CHW models, including meeting with patients, linking them to services, and enrolling them in insurance.

-- Hidalgo Medical Services – Family Support Program uses Provider-Integrated Care Team Coordinators (CHWs) to work with clients who have or who are at risk for developing diabetes.
+- Hidalgo Medical Services – Family Support Program uses Provider-Integrated Care Team Coordinators (CHWs) to work with clients who have, or who are at risk for, developing diabetes.

 - In the Prevention through Care Navigation Outreach Program, CHWs provide biometric screenings, assess and refer clients to services, and provide peer support to increase coordinated care in rural Colorado.

-Most CHW programs recognize these liability issues but few have formal policies.
+Many CHW programs recognize these liability issues but few have formal policies.
 Programs should explore whether their state has relevant laws to understand the broader context of their activities.
 Programs should also assess liabilities, including:

 - Do CHWs drive their own vehicles to appointments and/or transport patients in their vehicles?